virteal/l8/README.md

 the async/callback dominated world of Javascript and yet manage to provide some useful tools (hopefully) to address the infamous "callback hell" issue.

-However these tools are very basic. pause/resume and fork/join are building blocks only.
-Semaphores, mutexes, locks and message queues are the basic usual suspects.
+However these tools are very basic.

 One way to improve on that situation is to use one of the multiple existing "promise" handling libraries, such as Q, when and rsvp.
 See also